hisabi-app/hisabi/resources/docs/1.0/installation.md

 <a name="overview"></a>
 ## Overview

-**Hisabi** is a simple yet powerful, self-hosted personal finance tracking web app with the ability to parse SMS transactions and generate very useful insights about your money.
+**hisabi** is a simple yet powerful, self-hosted personal finance tracking web app with the ability to parse SMS transactions and generate very useful insights about your money.
 It's also powered by ChatGPT!

 <br/>
 ![finance](/images/showcase.png)